bkw777/aDIPters/README.md

 To install without REX, install a jumper on the /CS pins.

-## FlashROM_8300 aka uPD23C1000_FLASH
+## FLASH_23C1000
 http://tandy.wiki/FlashROM_8300

-This board uses a flash chip to replace the non-standard pinout 128K main ROM in a NEC PC-8300.
+This board uses a variety of writable flash, eeprom, or eprom devices to replace the non-standard pinout 128K mask rom in at least: NEC PC-8300, PC-8401, and PC-8500

 The nominal flash chip is SST39SF010, but there are several other compatible parts.
 The specs for a compatible chip are:
 * 128K x 8